Ultimate Digital Camera Buyer’s Guide: Compacts, DSLR and Tripods

 DSLR

 These cameras were originally designed for professionals.
-Users of these cameras are expected to already understand basic digital photography techniques, and the in-camera electronic imaging processing should be viewed as enhancing good technique, not compensating poor technique.
+Users of these cameras are expected to already understand basic digital photography techniques, and the in-camera electronic imaging processing should be viewed as enhancing good technique, not compensating for poor technique.
 One key distinction between a DSLR and a bridge camera is that the lens is removable on a DSLR.
 The lens performance is more critical now- a high-quality lens will continue to deliver excellent performance long after the camera body is obsolete.
 A second key distinction is the sensor size- sensors in DSLRs approach or even exceed the 35mm format- there are some digital medium-format cameras on the market.
 A DSLR and well-corrected lens, based on over 100 years of continuously improved optical design, can approach the limit of what is physically possible.
 So in this section, we will present some additional details of imaging theory.
 Just as the case with film cameras, each manufacturer has their own proprietary ‘lens mount’ which can make switching between manufacturers problematic, if you have already spent money on a good lens.
 These include the Nikon F-mount, Sony E-mount, Pentax K-mount, Leica M mount, and Canon EF mount.
 Lag times in DSLRs are generally nonexistent.

 Classification of lenses

 Lenses are classified based on their 35mm equivalent rear focal lengths.
 The standard lens is a 50mm lens; on a 35mm format, a 50mm lens produces an image that nearly matches the normal vision in both magnification and field of view.
 Lenses with a shorter focal length are ‘wide angle’ lenses until you get down to 10mm or less; these are ‘fisheye’ lenses and produce images with fields of view sometimes exceeding 180 degrees (a full hemisphere).
-Lenses between 70mm and 90 mm are usually referred to as ‘portrait’ lenses, while longer length lenses are ‘telephoto’ lenses that at the extreme end (1200mm and up) appear indistinguishable from telescopes.
+Lenses between 70mm and 90 mm are usually referred to as ‘portrait’ lenses, while longer-length lenses are ‘telephoto’ lenses that at the end (1200mm and up) appear indistinguishable from telescopes.
 Zoom lenses have become more common, and involve complex movement of lens elements to allow changes in the focal length while keeping the focus (largely) unchanged.
 The standard ‘kit’ lens offered with a DSLR is usually a zoom lens; you do not *have* to get this lens with your camera.
-Tilt-shift lenses (or ‘Perspective control’ lenses) allow you to orient the lens with respect to the sensor plane- the effect is to remove perspective from a tall building, for example.
+Tilt-shift lenses (or ‘Perspective control’ lenses) allow you to orient the lens concerning the sensor plane- the effect is to remove perspective from a tall building, for example.
 This also allows imaging under the Scheimpflug condition, where the plane of best focus is not parallel to the sensor plane (useful for photographing hillside landscapes, for example).
 Macro lenses are designed for close-up focus and reproduction ratios approaching or exceeding 1:1.

 Just as the focal length of a lens is unrelated to the distance to focus, the rear focal length is not related to the distance between the lens and the sensor.
-Wide-angle lenses, in particular, “retrofocus type” designs, set the distance between the rear element and sensor to be larger than the rear focal length- the rear focal plane is located in the space between the rear element and sensor.
+Wide-angle lenses, in particular, “retro focus type” designs, set the distance between the rear element and sensor to be larger than the rear focal length- the rear focal plane is located in the space between the rear element and sensor.
 This is to be compared to ‘telephoto’ lenses that place the rear focal plane out in front of the front element.

 Something to consider as well is if the camera can be operated with *no* lens attached.
 This will give you additional flexibility in the choice of lenses and the ability to work with a bellows attachment- but then you most likely have to work in ‘full manual’ mode.